What is it ?

 How it works:

-Our children play and learn in a woodland environment for a 2-3hr session on a week day morning or afternoon for a minimum period of six weeks.
+Our children play and learn in a woodland environment for a 2-3hr session for a minimum period of six weeks.
 Every week will be a little different, but would typically involve a welcome song/story, introduction of an adult led idea or task – such as den building, building a camp fire, bug hunting, making things from wood or natural materials, stories, songs or wild art – followed by free play in a natural setting where children can explore, balance, build structures, play on a rope swing or a hammock, make mud pies in the mud kitchen or just be themselves.
 We usually cook outdoors – marshmallows or hot chocolate – in a fire pit where children will be involved in making and cooking their own snack.
-The benefits of FS are best realised over a longer-term period – an absolute minimum is 6 weeks, and every child will have the opportunity to attend Forest School during their time at our nursery.
+We aim for every child to have the opportunity to attend Forest School during their time at our nursery.

 Where is it ?

-Bowerdean Forest School is held in Keep Hill Wood and Mapledean Forest School is held in Booker Hill Wood.
+Bowerdean Forest School is held in Keep Hill Wood.
 Parents and carers drop and collect their children at the woods for the session.

 How do we keep the children safe?

 The site is carefully assessed before the session starts, and information is provided on any hazards and activities.
 Forest school encourages children to learn about risk and responsibility.
 By allowing children to take measured risks, we help to prepare them for making choices when they are older and teach them to be actively responsible for themselves and their actions.
 We have a higher ratio of adults to children at Forest School.
 We require consent and details from families attending including medical needs which are taken to site.
 Sessions will be run by a fully qualified Level 3 Forest School Leader, with paediatric first aid.